danieldiamond/gitlab-analytics/transform/cloudsql-dbt/models/interviewing_data/docs.md

 {% docs interview_data_hired_candidates_with_performance %}
 This model joins the candidates current status with his or her accolades, if any.

+Future iterations of this analysis can take advantage of the way the jinja here has been written by updating bonus types in the lists set in the top.
+This will auto-generate new CTEs, columns, and joins appropriately.
 {% enddocs %}

 {% docs interviewing_data_interviewers_of_target_candidate %}